 When pushing Git commits, SSH can provide enhanced security.
 Since “git push” operations typically take longer than “git pull”, particularly where pre-commit hooks and PGP commit signing are used, SSH speed penalty on “git push” is often acceptable.

 For developers there are speed benefits from a hybrid Git configuration where Git downloads use HTTPS and Git uploads use SSH.
 Git has intrinsic functionality for this setup in a global configuration.
 The one-setup setup below uses “https://” for the remote repo URL instead of “ssh://”.
 To upgrade existing local public repos, edit individual repo “.git/config” accordingly.
 This is a one-time config command:

 git config --global url."ssh://github.com/".pushInsteadOf https://github.com/ git config --global url."ssh://gitlab.com/".pushInsteadOf https://gitlab.com/

-If experiencing problems on “git push”, check the individual repo “.git/config”, making sure the url is like:
+If experiencing problems on “git push”, check this matches the desired Git repo:

 In particular, it must NOT have a trailing slash like